K. P. H. Notoprojo: Life

 He was born in Yogyakarta, Java.
 He grew up in the Paku Alaman palace, and began studying gamelan at age five from his legal father, R.W.
 Padmowinangum, who led the palace gamelan.
 His formal education was at Taman Siswa secondary school, enriched by studies at the palace.

-In addition to playing in the court gamelan, he played with other famous gamelan groups, such as Daya Pradangga, and served as gamelan musical director at the radio station MAVRO (Mataramsche Vereeniging Radio Omroep) from 1934, Radio Hosokyoku from 1942-1945 during the Japanese occupation of Indonesia, and RRI Yogyakarta after independence.
+In addition to playing in the court gamelan, he played with other famous gamelan groups, such as Daya Pradangga.
+He served as gamelan musical director at the radio station MAVRO (Mataramsche Vereeniging Radio Omroep) from 1934, Radio Hosokyoku from 1942-1945 during the Japanese occupation of the Dutch East Indies, and RRI Yogyakarta after independence.
 He had the opportunity to teach karawitan abroad beginning in 1953, and worked in several countries.
 He taught at the Konservatori Tari Indonesia and Akademi Seni Tari Indonesia, and founded a school for the study of vocal music, Pusat Olah Vokal Wasitodipuro.

-He took over the Pura Pakualaman gamelan leadership from his father in 1962.
-The musical style of the Pura Pakualaman had traditional shared elements of both the Yogyakarta Sultan's palace, and, influence by intermarriage, with the Sunan's palace in Solo (Surakarta).
-Notoprojo, following extended residencies in Solo, furthered this process, perhaps to the point in which the style of the Pura Pakualaman could be heard as largely Solonese in character.
+He assumed leadership of the Pura Pakualaman gamelan from his father in 1962.
+The musical style of the Pura Pakualaman had traditional shared elements of both the Yogyakarta Sultan's palace, and, influenced by intermarriage, with the Sunan's palace in Solo (Surakarta).
+Notoprojo, following extended residencies in Solo, furthered this process, perhaps to the point at which the style of the Pura Pakualaman could be heard as largely Solonese in character.

 He composed music for the new genre of sendratari dance-drama in the 1960s, including the first performances held at the Lara Jonggrang temple complex in Prambanan.
 He collaborated with the choreographer Bagong Kussudiardjo.
-His over 250 compositions include numerous light gamelan pieces (lagu dolanan) and experimental works (kreasi baru), including many which are prominent in the gamelan repertory.
+His over 250 compositions include numerous light gamelan pieces (lagu dolanan) and experimental works (kreasi baru), including many which are prominent in the gamelan repertoire.
 He revived several moribund or extinct art forms from Yogyakarta history, including wayang gedhog.
 Scores of his works, as well as a two-volume set of his notation for vocal music, are published by the American Gamelan Institute.